 It’s tempting for homeowners to keep an old refrigerator available for cold drinks in the summer or as a backup option when hosting parties.
 But, keeping this spare refrigerator running all year for rarely used items can cost you in the long run.
 Old refrigerators are often less energy efficient, which will drive higher energy bills each month.
 Also, when keeping a refrigerator in a hot garage, they cannot safely keep perishable food at the appropriate temperature during extreme changes of weather.

 Pro Tip: If you need a spare refrigerator, your best bet is to keep it in your basement, not in your garage.

 Spare bedding is great to have around for guests or to swap seasonally for a new look in your room.
 Perhaps you’re saving clothes as hand-me-downs for a younger child or your wedding dress for your daughter.
 For whatever fabrics you’re storing, keep in mind that your garage is a welcome mat for mold, mildew and smells from your vehicle that will get trapped in the fibers of the fabric.
 We recommend storing fabrics inside your home or another cool, dark and clean storage space.

 Pro Tip: Store any fabric items in an air-tight bin to prevent odors from getting into the fabric in the first place!

 Some of us now store our photos in the cloud, but most of us haven’t gotten around to making digital copies of our physical photographs from the years before smartphones.

-    If you want to cherish your physical photo albums for years to come, choose a storage area that provides a cool, dry and dark environment like under a bed or the back of a closet.
+If you want to cherish your physical photo albums for years to come and you’re storing things in the garage, choose a storage area that provides a cool, dry and dark environment like under a bed or the back of a closet.